Top 10 Reasons Why You Have To Ski South America:

 Argentine cuts of beef.

-Cows in the USA are trapped in feed lots living in their own filth and eating corn, fish, sheep, soy, hay, sawdust, and antibiotics.
-Cows weren’t meant to eat any of that.
-Cows were made to eat grass.
-Grass and exercise makes cows healthy which makes them taste better.
-Makes sense, right?
+Cows in the USA are trapped in feed lots, living in their filth and eating corn, fish, sheep, soy, hay, sawdust, and antibiotics.
+Cows shouldn’t eat any of that.
+Nature designed cows to eat grass.
+Grass and exercise keep cows healthy, which improves their taste.ย That makes sense, right?

 #8.
 Good Money Conversion Rates